PNI Practicum logo

 Participatory Narrative Inquiry

-Learn by doing — with expert guidance — in a group of your peers.
+Learn by doing in a group of your peers.

 • Overview